Wolverine971/9takes/src/blog/enneagram/enneagram-type-3.md

 <h2>🤯 Enneagram 3s Under Stress</h2>

 Their stress number is Type 9.
 Type 9s are peaceful, accommodating, and harmonious.
-When they're under stress, they might become more withdrawn and passive, as well as avoidant and indecisive.
-They might also struggle with feeling unimportant or insignificant in the eyes of others.
+They might become more withdrawn, passive, avoidant, and indecisive when stressed.
+They might also struggle with feeling unimportant in the eyes of others.
 Read more about <a href="/blog/enneagram/enneagram-stress-number">other types under stress </a>

 </article>